 MiG-31E is equipped with RP-31E airborne phased array radar.
 It can track ten, and destroy four, targets from long distances.
 Under normal and adverse weather conditions, the MiG-31E has the capacity to destroy aerial targets flying at 50m to 28,000m altitude in front and rear hemispheres.

 In the absence of a ground air-defence system, the MiG-31E aircraft scans airspace at width of 900km-1,000km.
 An infrared (IR) seeker unit installed in the variant can track targets by its heat emissions in the passive mode of a blind attack.

-The MiG-31M is an advanced version of MiG-31.
+The MiG-31M is an upgraded version of MiG-31.
 The variant was developed by upgrading the cockpit of MiG-31 with a number of cathode ray tubes (CRT) and an increased number of missiles.

 MiG-31D is an anti-satellite missile developed as part of the US ASAT (anti-satellite weapons) programme in 1987.
 It is fitted with single large missile beneath its fuselage and a special upward-looking radar.
 An associated intercept fire-control system is also equipped.

 Two upgraded MiG-31BM fighter jets entered service with the Russian forces in 2019.
 The upgrades include new multimode radar, avionics, hands-on-throttle-and stick (HOTAS) controls, and multi-functional displays.